yotamnoy1000/speedcast-task/README.md

 ### using the project
 1. one way to use the project is to run the cpp project directly for a specific input:
-    * example: ~/speedcast-task/build$ sudo PingAdvanced www.google.com -c 3 -i 0.1
+    * example: ~/speedcast-task/build$ sudo ./PingAdvance www.google.com -c 3 -i 0.1
 2. second way in using the python script, then will run the cpp project multiple time and gather the data:
     * example: ~/speedcast-task$ ~/speedcast-task
     * when the python is done the json data will be located at ~/speedcast-task/captured_data.json